-- The Decemberists' 'Calamity Song' mentions "California succumbed to the fault line."
+- The Decemberists' "Calamity Song" mentions "California succumbed to the fault line."

 - The song "Ocean Front Property" by George Strait, although it's more of a "It will never happen!" than suggesting that it will.

 'Cause I don't love you, and now if you'll buy thatI got some ocean front property in Arizona.From my front porch you can see the sea.

 - The subject of the calypso-flavored 1969 novelty hit "Day After Day (It's Slippin' Away)" by Shango:

-Better get ready to tie up your boat in Idaho!
+Where can we go when there's no San Francisco?Better get ready to tie up your boat in Idaho!

 - "Antennas" by punk band Rancid contains the chorus that proclaims "So with no evacuation / Let California fall into the fuckin' ocean", the NOFX cover ends with the lines "Let's all sink with California / As it falls into the sea.", which are also the lyrics to the song "Sink with California" by Youth Brigade.

-- "California Jam" by Klaatu is a The Beach Boys pastiche that contrasts the sun & surf lifestyle with the future, when "the San Andreas misfortune" will make California "a place in our memory".
+- "California Jam" by Klaatu is a Beach Boys pastiche that contrasts the sun & surf lifestyle with the future, when "the San Andreas misfortune" will make California "a place in our memory".